-- simultaneously conserve the cultural heritage values of these habitats and species.
-For example, implement strategies aimed at protecting Garuwa (water) values and associated habitats and species (e.g. see strategies in Sections 13, 14 and 15). - 8.
-Carry out investigations if considered necessary by Bunuba people to further identify and conserve the value of the parks to the culture and heritage of Aboriginal people. - 9.
-Support Bunuba people in their need to ensure traditional cultural knowledge is transferred from aging elders to and for younger generations (e.g. providing support for on-country trips in the parks with elders, recordings of oral histories, cultural values mapping/databases). - 10.
-Utilise traditional knowledge provided by Bunuba people where relevant to implementing this plan and achieving its management objectives. - 11.
-Provide Bunuba people with training and employment opportunities in conservation and land management activities relevant to the parks (e.g. employing staff to work in the reserves, 'on-the-job' training, fee for service contracts with Bunuba people or businesses, other training in conservation or tourism skills, facilitating Bunuba commercial tourism operations in the parks consistent with the purpose of the reserves). - 12.
-Incorporate information about Bunuba cultural values into education and interpretation materials and programs relevant to the parks, as considered appropriate by Bunuba people. - 13.
-Complete nomenclature procedures and processes to formalise the Bunuba language names for the parks, as necessary in accordance with relevant Government legislation and policies (e.g. the Land Administration Act 1997). - 14.
-Facilitate cross cultural awareness training for staff and other people who work within the parks and with Bunuba people. - 15.
+- 7. Facilitate observance of Bunuba cultural protocols as necessary subject to Bunuba advice (e.g. ensure cultural protocols are incorporated into research or commercial operator lease or licence conditions where relevant). - Implement strategies described throughout this plan that help conserve native habitats and species to simultaneously conserve the cultural heritage values of these habitats and species.
+For example, implement strategies aimed at protecting Garuwa (water) values and associated habitats and species (e.g. see strategies in Sections 13, 14 and 15). - 9.
+Carry out investigations if considered necessary by Bunuba people to further identify and conserve the value of the parks to the culture and heritage of Aboriginal people. - 10.
+Support Bunuba people in their need to ensure traditional cultural knowledge is transferred from aging elders to and for younger generations (e.g. providing support for on-country trips in the parks with elders, recordings of oral histories, cultural values mapping/databases). - 11.
+Utilise traditional knowledge provided by Bunuba people where relevant to implementing this plan and achieving its management objectives. - 12.
+Provide Bunuba people with training and employment opportunities in conservation and land management activities relevant to the parks (e.g. employing staff to work in the reserves, 'on-the-job' training, fee for service contracts with Bunuba people or businesses, other training in conservation or tourism skills, facilitating Bunuba commercial tourism operations in the parks consistent with the purpose of the reserves). - 13.
+Incorporate information about Bunuba cultural values into education and interpretation materials and programs relevant to the parks, as considered appropriate by Bunuba people. - 14.
+Complete nomenclature procedures and processes to formalise the Bunuba language names for the parks, as necessary in accordance with relevant Government legislation and policies (e.g. the Land Administration Act 1997). - 15.
+Facilitate cross cultural awareness training for staff and other people who work within the parks and with Bunuba people. - 16.
 Maintain a portfolio of evidence to facilitate reporting and assessments against the KPIs below.

-Key performance indicators Performance measures Targets Reporting requirements The existence of legal access to Jungiwa/Guwinyja Conservation Park and Balili Conservation Park.
+Key performance indicators Performance measures Targets Reporting requirements The existence of legal access to Ju ng i- wa/Guwinyja Conservation Park and Balili Conservation Park.
 Legal access to these parks achieved within 5 years of commencement of this plan.
 Every 5 years Bunuba people's level of satisfaction with the condition and management of sites and other assets of special cultural heritage significance to Bunuba people.
 Bunuba people are satisfied that these are being maintained in adequate condition over the life of this plan.
 Every 3 years Identification of processes/procedures to facilitate consideration of Bunuba traditional knowledge in management of the parks.
 Any processes/ procedures agreed through the JMB are observed over the life of this plan.
 Every 5 years Opportunities provided to support transfer of Bunuba traditional knowledge to/for younger generations.
 Traditional owner satisfaction that opportunities to facilitate transfer of Bunuba traditional knowledge from elders for younger generations within the conservation estate have been supported.
 Every 5 years Number of Bunuba people employed in management activities relevant to the parks.
 Maintained or increasing trend in the numbers of Bunuba people employed .
 Every 3 years Opportunities for staff and visitors to become informed of the Bunuba cultural context of the parks.
 Opportunities provided over the life of this plan .
 Every 3 years

-&lt;sup>14 As expressed through the BDAC representatives on the JMB.
+$^{\rm 17}$ As expressed through the BDAC representatives on the JMB.

-&lt;sup>15 As expressed through the BDAC representatives on the JMB.
+&lt;sup>18 As expressed through the BDAC representatives on the JMB.

-&lt;sup>16 Either directly, via fee for service arrangements, or otherwise via Bunuba commercial enterprises.
+&lt;sup>19 Either directly, via fee for service arrangements, or otherwise via Bunuba commercial enterprises.

-&lt;sup>17 E.g. through signage, brochures and other information media, and Bunuba led cultural awareness programs.
+&lt;sup>20 E.g. through signage, brochures and other information media, and Bunuba led cultural awareness programs.